Check out my Ozonics HR-200 review where I discuss my recent experiences and impressions of the Ozonics HR-200 electronic scent eliminator.

 The final thing that I don’t like about the Ozonics HR-200 is the price.
 The retail price of the unit varies, but you’re looking at shelling our several hundred dollars to buy one.
 Obviously, that’s a lot of money for most hunters.
 Ozonics does offer a 100% money back guarantee, which can really take the sting out of it if you’re not satisfied.
 That’s still a lot of money to most people no matter how well the machine works.

 Obviously, there was more that went into that bear hunt besides using the ozone machine.
-I also realize that the experience I related above is just an anecdotal observation taken in an uncontrolled environment.
+I also realize that my experiences are just a couple of anecdotal observations taken in an uncontrolled environment.
 However, that bear came in directly from downwind and did not appear to be alarmed at all, so make of it what you will.

 I firmly believe that the Ozonics HR-200 allowed me to take advantage of the opportunity that I had when the bear appeared.
 Honestly, that is all you can realistically ask out of any piece of equipment and the Ozonics HR-200 delivered.
 Most hunters have limited time and opportunities during hunting season and can’t afford to let any of them slip away.
 If used properly, the Ozonics HR-200 can help you take advantage of every chance that you get when hunting.
-I don’t know about you, but I plan on using it as much as possible on all my future hunts.
+I don’t know about you, but I plan on using it as much as possible on all my future hunts and it’s a great gift for a hunter who wants to stack the deck in their favor as much as possible.